diagonold/Tarot-Reading/Notes.md

         npm install webpack-dev-server --save-dev
         install webpack developement server, allow us to see changes to our code whenever we change a file

+        configure package.json scripts and add dev, start and build

+        npm run start

+# Building the HTML and CSS

+Learning bootstrap. then build on top of it.
+Bootstrap very useful for getting grids

+# TODO once app is built

+1. web hosting
+    - simple hosting service, pick something that is not too expensive
+    - possible hoster is bluehost
+2. Domain name
+    - choose a website identifier
+    - once you have a server and domain name, you connect the two together